tg-ref/vast-scripts/README.md

 - Check Python environment with `which python`
 - Inspect diagnostic logs for specific errors
 - Use the universal setup script for consistent deployment
+- If extension installation fails, try running ComfyUI first and install extensions through the UI

+## Docker Container Notes
+- These scripts are designed to run in Docker containers on Vast.ai
+- Systemd is not available in these containers, so persistence is handled through alternative methods
+- Extensions are installed via direct download to avoid GitHub authentication issues

 ## Customization
 - Modify scripts to add more extensions